Male Pattern Baldness: Symptoms and Causes

 Common cosmetic procedures, products and other options for hair loss include:

 Hair transplantation surgery.
-Hair transplant surgery is a procedure that involves removing hair follicles from the back and sides of your head and then using them to create extra hair density in your hairline, crown or other areas with noticeable hair loss.
-A hair transplant can improve your hairline and almost completely eliminate signs of hair loss.
+Hair transplant surgery is a procedure that involves the removal of hair follicles from the back and sides of your head, which are used to create extra hair density in your hairline, crown or other areas with noticeable hair loss.
+Performed by a skilled surgeon, a hair transplant can improve your hairline and almost completely eliminate signs of hair loss.
 Like other cosmetic surgeries, a hair transplant can be highly effective but is costly and rarely covered by insurance.

 Scalp micropigmentation.
 Scalp micropigmentation is a cosmetic procedure that can change the pigment of your scalp, creating the appearance of small, short hairs and a fuller head of hair.
-Simply, it's a cosmetic tattoo that conceals hair loss.
-Just remember: it doesn't treat anything and, like all tattoos, will fade over time.
+It’s similar to a tattoo that hides, rather than treats, hair loss.
+Although scalp micropigmentation can make it look like you have a thicker head of hair, it’s not an actual treatment for male pattern baldness and does not restore any real hair follicles.

 Hairpieces.
 While they won’t help you grow back any real hair, hairpieces and weaves can produce surprisingly good results if you need to fill in thin areas and cover up your hair loss for an important event.
 Our guide to the pros and cons of toupees goes into more detail about the advantages and disadvantages of “treating” hair loss with a hairpiece.